Fanny Imlay: Suicide and aftermath

 The note appears to have originally been signed, but the name was torn off or burned off so that her body could not be identified.
 When the announcement was printed in the local newspaper, The Cambrian, therefore, it did not refer to Fanny specifically.

 At the inquest, Fanny was declared "dead", rather than a suicide or an insanity victim, which saved her body from various indignities.
 Todd speculates that Shelley arranged for Fanny to be declared "dead" (an appellation more common for the well-to-do) and removed any identifying items, such as her name on the note.
 She also concludes that to protect the rest of the family, he refused to claim her body.
-No one else claimed Fanny's body and it was probably buried in a pauper's grave.
+No one else claimed Fanny's body and it was most likely buried in the graveyard of St. John-Juxta-Swansea (now Saint Matthew's Churchyard).
 In fact, Godwin wrote to Percy Shelley:

 Do nothing to destroy the obscurity she so much desired, that now rests upon the event.
 It was, as I said, her last wish ...
 Think what is the situation of my wife & myself, now deprived of all our children but the youngest [William]; & do not expose us to those idle questions, which to a mind in anguish is one of the severest trials.

 We are at this moment in doubt whether during the first shock we shall not say she is gone to Ireland to her aunts, a thing that had been in contemplation ...
 What I have most of all in horror is the public papers; & I thank you for your caution as it might act on this.

 Because suicide was considered scandalous, disreputable, and sinful at the time, which might have damaged Godwin's business, the family told various stories regarding Imlay's death in order to cover up the truth, including that she had gone on vacation, that she had died of a cold in Wales, that she had died of an "inflammatory fever", that she was living with her mother's sisters, or, if forced to admit suicide, that Fanny killed herself because Shelley loved Mary Godwin and not her.
 Neither Percy nor Mary mention Fanny's death in their surviving letters from this time.
 Claire Clairmont claimed in a letter to Byron that Percy became ill because of her death, but as Holmes notes, there is no other evidence for this assertion.
 Yet Locke writes that Shelley told Byron he felt "a far severer anguish" over Fanny's suicide than over Harriet's (his wife's) suicide just two months later.

 While there is no known image of Fanny, a few months after her death, Shelley penned the poem quoted at the beginning of this article.
 As Seymour writes, "[p]ublished by Mary without comment, it has always been supposed to allude to his last meeting with her half-sister."